linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Appendix B - Discrete Choice Models.md

 ---
+title: "Appendix B: Discrete Choice Models"
+parent_directory: Economics Advance International Trade
+formatted: 2025-12-21 09:40:00 AM
+formatter_model: claude-sonnet-4-5-20251001
+cli-tool: claude-code
 primary_tags:
-- infer individual taste
+  - discrete choice models
-- random products consumers general
+  - random utility theory
-- optimal prices estimated jointly
 secondary_tags:
-- appendix discrete choice models
-- choice models discrete
-- nonlinear income discrete choice
-- discrete choice literature implies
-- aggregated individual choice
+  - demand aggregation theorem
+  - logit demand system
+  - market share estimation
+  - nested logit model
+  - optimal pricing strategy
-- discrete choice purchased quantity
+  - consumer choice probability
-tags_extracted: '2025-12-18T00:14:12.237080'
+cssclasses: academia
 ---

 # Appendix B: Discrete Choice Models

 Discrete choice models are commonly taught in econometrics, but the economic generality of these models is sometimes unclear.
 This is especially true when we consider models that incorporate not just demand but also the optimal prices charged by firms under imperfect competition.
 In that case, we want to derive demand and prices in a mutually consistent fashion, as will be discussed in this Appendix.

 We begin with an aggregation theorem due to McFadden (1978, 1981).
-He has shown that when individual have random utility over discrete alternatives, the decisions that they made can sometimes be aggregated up to a representative consumer.
+He has shown that when individuals have random utility over discrete alternatives, the decisions they make can sometimes be aggregated up to a representative consumer.
 McFadden focuses on the case where individual have utility functions that are linear in income, and where the goods over which a discrete choice is being made are purchased in the quantity 0 or 1.
 Under certain conditions, it is possible to generalize this to the case where utility is nonlinear in income, and where the discrete-choice good is purchased in continuous quantities.
 This is a principal result of Anderson, de Palma and Thisse (1992, chaps.
 2-5) who show, for example, that the representative consumer can have a CES utility function, as we also demonstrate below.

 At the same time as presenting these aggregation results, we will discuss the empirical strategy to estimate discrete choice models due to Berry (1994).
 In this approach, we suppose that the individual-level data on consumer choices is not available.
 Rather, we just observe the market-level data on the quantity purchased of each product, as well as their prices and characteristics.
 The goal is to infer the individual taste parameters from this market-level data on quantities and prices, as well as parameters of marginal cost, so that price-cost margins can be estimated.